Working with Scenarios

 Example:

-To delete a CSS, click on “Delete cascading style sheets”:
+To delete a CSS style, click on (delete icon).

-Be mindful that changes to a CSS will not apply retroactively to elements that were using its previous iteration.
+Be mindful that changes to a CSS will apply retroactively to elements that were using its previous iteration.

 Application to an element